CenterForOpenScience/Policies-and-Procedures/index.md

 Other discriminatory harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her age, race, religion, color, sex, sexual orientation, gender identity, genetic information, veteran status, national origin, ancestry or disability.

-Anyone who believes he or she has been the subject of sexual harassment, or any other type of discrimination, should report all of the facts and circumstances immediately, either to the Office Manager or the Human Resources Assistant.
+Anyone who believes he or she has been the subject of sexual harassment, or any other type of discrimination, should report all of the facts and circumstances immediately, to Human Resources.
 A confidential investigation of all complaints will be undertaken immediately.
 Any employee who has been found to have harassed another individual will be subject to appropriate sanctions, including immediate termination.

 Dismissal Without Cause (At-Will)
 ------------------